 Research is documenting with increasing frequency that many chemical and microbial constituents that have not historically been considered as contaminants are present in the environment on a global scale.
 Emerging contaminants (sometimes called "Organic Wastewater Contaminants" [OWCs] or "Pharmaceuticals and Personal Care Products as Pollutants" [PPCPs]) can originate from a variety of animal- and human-waste sources, including municipal, agricultural, and industrial wastewater pathways.
 These pathways to the environment range from rapid and direct discharges of effluent into a water body to the slow leaching of stored waste through soils.
-These newly recognized contaminants represent a shift in traditional thinking, as many are produced industrially yet are dispersed to the environment from domestic, commercial, and industrial uses^{1,2}.
+These newly recognized contaminants represent a shift in traditional thinking, as many are produced industrially yet are dispersed to the environment from domestic, commercial, and industrial uses.

-Common sources of emerging contaminants include3:
+Common sources of emerging contaminants include:

-- Human activity (bathing, shaving, swimming, etc.)

-- Veterinary drug use, especially antibiotics and steroids
+- Human activity (bathing, shaving, swimming, ingested chemicals and pharmaceuticals, etc.) - Veterinary drug use, especially antibiotics and steroids - Residues from hospitals

-- Agribusiness

-- Residues from pharmaceutical manufacturing

-- Residues from hospitals